sched-ext/scx/README.md

 - Slack: [https://schedextworkspace.slack.com](https://join.slack.com/t/schedextworkspace/shared_invite/zt-24c4on3sk-sHlozdLfCZBODfwU6t6dbw)
 - Reddit: https://reddit.com/r/sched_ext

-We also hold weekly office hours every monday.
+We also hold weekly office hours every Tuesday.
 Please see the #office-hours channel on slack for details.
 To join the slack community, you can use [this link](https://bit.ly/scx_slack).